Achievable logoAchievable logo

 • Ely’s test

-• Patient is prone; flex knee of tested limb
+• Patient is prone; flex the knee of the tested limb

 • 90-90 hamstring test

-• Patient position in supine; hip and knee supported in 90 degrees flexion; passively extend knee until end feel encountered
+• Patient position in supine; hip and knee supported in 90 degrees flexion; passively extend the knee until end feel is encountered

 • Positive: knee lacks 10 degrees or greater of knee extension